-Join Curt Frye for an in-depth discussion in this video Creating a calculation using mathematical operators, part of Up and Running with VBA in Access.
+Join Curt Frye for an in-depth discussion in this video Creating a calculation using mathematical operators, part of Access: VBA.

 When you analyze data in Access you will often use mathematical operators to create the expressions you need.
 In this movie, I will describe the operators available to you and show you how to use them.
 For this movie, we will use the Demo Operators code module, so I'll just go into the Navigation pane and double-click it.
 This code module, called DemonstrateOperators, has the varResult variable, which is defined as a variant, and then a message box at the end, which displays the value of the varResult variable.
 And I defined that as a variant because my calculations will produce a wide variety of results, and no other single variable type could cover all the possibilities.